binkley/kunits/README.md

-This project covers historical, fantasy, or whimsical units: Metric is uninteresting except that being based on base 10, it is not representable by binary computers; the French revolutionaries overlooked that.
+This project covers historical, fantasy, or whimsical units: Metric is uninteresting except that being based on base 10, it is not representable by binary computers (the French revolutionaries overlooked that).
 USD is provided as a practical example.

 The project is a demonstration of the power (and limits) of generics in